ra312/bitrecs-subnet/README.md

 2) Increase the number of customers who complete an order (conversion rate)
 3) Increase the average size of cart (average order value)

-This subnet is dedicated to maximizing these 3 goals for online merchants using existing store data and traffic (onsite).
+The subnet miners are incentivized to try to maximize the goals for online merchants using *existing store data and traffic* (onsite).

 ## Problem
 Global e-commerce is an estimated 20T market with a ~15% CAGR.
 A large portion of online sales are directly attributed to onsite recommendations (e.g customers who bought x also bought y, bundled products, last minute checkout items etc).
 Famously, Amazon attributes 35% of their total online sales</a> to their proprietary recommendation engine.
 Unfortunately this engine is out of reach for most online retailers who are operating on smaller platforms (e.g Shopify, Woocommerce etc) which have their own recommendation solutions and widgets, often using older rules-based technology.